avantrec/soco-cli/README.md

 1. Use the normal Pip approach to uninstall the SoCo-CLI package: `pip uninstall soco-cli`.
 2. As usual, Pip will not remove dependencies.
 If you'd like to perform an exhaustive removal, inspect the `requirements.txt` files for `soco-cli`, and for `SoCo`.
 Take care not to remove packages that may also be required by other installed packages.
 3. You may also need to remove the directory `.soco-cli` and its contents from your home directory.

+## A Note on Code Quality

+While SoCo-CLI is robust and works well, its current internal code quality leaves much to be desired.
+This is partly because SoCo-CLI was an early Python learning experience for me, and partly because it started as a minimal utility that grew organically to be much more powerful than originally envisioned.
+If I started the project again today, there's plenty that I'd do differently.
+As time permits, I'll start a process of refactoring and adding tests, but I'm not expecting to make rapid progress on this.

+In the meantime, I really do welcome enhancement requests and defect reports, to which I aim to respond quickly.

 ## Acknowledgments